2017 Labor Day Holiday Weekend Around RenoLabor Day Things To Do in Reno, Sparks, and Lake Tahoe

 The Reno area has numerous museums covering a wide range of interests.
 Here are a couple of particular interest.

 Nevada Museum of Art - The Museum will be closed on Labor Day, but open on Saturday and Sunday of Labor Day weekend.
-The featured exhibit is all about art in Nevada - "Tilting the Basin: Contemporary Art of Nevada."
+The featured exhibit is about one of northern Nevada's biggest events - "City of Dust: The Evolution of Burning Man."

 Chow Down at the Nugget Rib Cook-Off

 The Nugget Rib Cook-Off will be going full tilt during Labor Day weekend.
 Get over to Victorian Square in Sparks to enjoy lots of BBQ ribs and fixin's, free entertainment, and lots of arts and crafts vendors.
-There is a free daily shuttle bus form the Outlets and Sparks shopping center, saving you a big parking hassle.
+There is a free daily shuttle bus, saving you a big parking hassle.

 Labor Day at Lake Tahoe